Military dictatorship: Factors

-Justification

-To establish legitimacy, a military dictatorship will often present itself as saving the nation from the corrupt or myopic civilian politicians, justifying its position as "neutral" arbiters on the basis of their membership within the armed forces, which in many countries are nominally expected to be apolitical institutions.
-Military rulers will often justify their intervention as acting on behalf of politically repressed citizens or as a response to economic failure.

-Several justifications may be offered by military leadership for seizing power, including improper behavior of the civilian government, a threat of communist takeover, or disorder in politics.
-These justifications are often given for any formation of military rule, even if the personal motivations of the officers involve greed, ambition, factionalism, or ethnic conflict.
-An increase of the military budget is a common goal across regimes.
-In some cases, a military dictatorship may be seen as a measure of last resort, in which an active or former military officer will be asked to seize power to end the rule of a worse government, though it is not necessarily the case that a military dictatorship brings about the promised improvement and stability.

 Stability

 Duration

 The duration and stability of military dictatorships vary considerably, even within a single region, and military dictatorships are generally less stable than other regimes.
 The average military dictatorship lasts only five years, and the average military dictator is only in power for three years.
-Military dictatorships struggle to build support through mass political participation or a partisan apparatus, which limits the ability for a regime to establish a stable long-term government.
-When military dictators are toppled, they are often succeeded by further military coups and new military dictators seizing power within the dictatorship.
-An example of this was the series of coups and counter-coup attempts witnessed in Syria following the 1963 coup d'etat by the Military Committe of Arab Socialist Ba'ath Party that continued until the 1970 coup by General Hafez al-Assad.
+Military dictatorships struggle to build civilian bases of support through mass political participation or a partisan apparatus, which limits the ability for a regime to establish a stable long-term government.
+When military dictators are toppled, they are often succeeded by further military coups and new military dictators seizing power within the same regime.
 The most immediate threats to military dictators are the military officers that they depend on, making long term stability difficult.

 Individual military dictators become more secure as they spend more time in office, as they are able to shift power away from military institutions by creating civilian and paramilitary forces to keep them in check.
-Dictators that do not create these institutions are often removed more quickly.
+Dictators that do not create these institutions are removed more quickly.
 Highly professional militaries with coherence and discipline benefit from sharing power between military officers, while less professional militaries often find it necessary to build support among the civilian government.
-Less professional militaries are less stable, meaning they are more prone to corruption and more likely to consolidate power.
+Less professional militaries are less stable, meaning they are more prone to corruption and factionalism.